 Music is called the food for the soul and for good reason.
 When a person listens to music, the cognitive brain functions are activated.
 It reduces blood pressure and stress while elevating happiness levels.
-For seniors, listening to music is not only relaxing but also nostalgic as it can bring back good memories.
-A song or melody may have a special memory attached to it, such as their wedding or family activity in the past.
+For seniors, listening to music is relaxing and nostalgic as it can bring back good memories.
+A song or melody may have a special memory attached to it, such as a wedding or family activity in the past.
 That is why for dementia patients, specialists may use music therapy to rekindle old memories.

 Listening to music or watching music performances at events or on tv together can be a great bonding activity for seniors and their caregivers.
 Before starting a placement, a caregiver should make sure that the care plan includes the types of songs and music their client listens to so they can make sure that they include playing that in the daily caregiving routine.

 Art Therapy is another technique often used by specialists for dementia patients.
 It is an alternative form of communication that is fun and promotes visual and sensory expression.
 It can be calming, help manage behaviour, improve dexterity, and reduce depression and pain.